 Orchestration vs Choreography

 Both describe the arrangement, coordination, and management of activities.
-Whereas orchestration is usually set under a single authority (control of different activities carried out by different systems contributing to a common goal), choreography more often refers to a distributed environment (coordination of different activities independently run by different agents, without a central controller).
+As far as the W3C is concerned, orchestration is set under a single authority (control of different activities carried out by different systems contributing to a common goal), and choreography refers to a distributed environment (coordination of different activities independently run by different agents, without a central controller).

 Pattern vs Stereotype